vbvr/AppleModemScript-sublime/docs/DialupServerGuide.md

 Apple's Modem Scripts tell Mac OS how to tell a dial-up modem to initialize, what to do when dialing out and answering, how to tell the modem to maintain its ongoing connections.
-This 21st century guide will show how you can edit a Modem Script, to answer incoming call and share your Internet connection without a landline phone service (no dialtone).
+This 21st century guide will show how you can edit a Modem Script, to answer incoming calls and share your Internet connection without a landline phone service (no dialtone).

 ## Purpose